MaybeCarter/plex-wiki/README.md

     ![issue_overseerr_1.png](/images/issue_overseerr_1.png)

-    >  The more detail you can provide, the better!
+    >  The more detail you can provide in your Issue Report, the better!
 Include timestamps, if the issue is with video, audio, subtitles, or something else, and any troubleshooting you've already completed.

 ## Having a more serious problem?
 My Plex server is not running on the most impressive hardware, so issues pop up from time to time.
 If you run into an issue that completely prevents you from streaming (such as "Hyperdrive is currently unavailable" or nonstop buffering), shoot me a text and I'll do my best to fix the issue.